PriyeshV/priyeshv.github.io/index.md

 # Updates
 2022
-- Our work on **Revisiting Link Prediction on Hetereogeneous Graphs with a Multi-View Perspective** by A Mitra, <ins>P Vijayan</ins>, R Sanasam, D Goswami, S Parthasarathy, and B Ravindran is accepted for publication at the `IEEE International Conference on Data Mining, ICDM'22.`
+- Our work on **Revisiting Link Prediction on Hetereogeneous Graphs with a Multi-View Perspective** by A Mitra, <ins>P Vijayan</ins>, R Sanasam, D Goswami, S Parthasarathy, and B Ravindran is available in the Proceedings of the `IEEE International Conference on Data Mining, ICDM'22.`
  <a href="https://ieeexplore.ieee.org/abstract/document/10027638">Paper</a> |
  <a href="https://github.com/anasuamitra/mvhre">Code</a> <br>
 - Our work on **Benchmarking and Analysing Unsupervised Network Representation Learning and the Illusion of Progress** by